 - API keys: Used instead of IAM tokens for simplified authorization.

 - Authorized keys: Used to obtain IAM tokens for service accounts.

 - Static access keys: Used in services with AWS-compatible APIs.

 These keys are currently only used for service accounts.

-The user has to pass authorization so that IAM can check the user's rights.
-Authorization is performed in different ways, depending on the type of account and the interface used.
+The user must pass authentication so that IAM can authorize them (i.e., check whether the user has rights).
+Authentication is performed in different ways, depending on the type of account and the interface used.
 For more information, see Authorization in Yandex.Cloud.